salesforce/storm-dynamic-spout/README.md

 implement a "fairness" algorithm on the poll() method for pulling off of the queue.
 Using a straight ConcurrentQueue would give us FIFO semantics but with an abstraction we could implement round robin across kafka consumers, or any scheduling algorithm that you'd like.

-This is getting into the nitty-gritty of the implementation here, you would need a pretty special use case to mess around with this one.
+This is getting into the nitty-gritty internals of the spout here, you would need a pretty special use case to mess around with this one.

 ###### Configuration